GitHub-AmanBhardwaj/Scholarly-Epistemic-Engine/README.md

 ## Data Availability

-To ensure full reproducibility, the implementation materials and datasets supporting this study have been made publicly accessible.

-* **Codebase:** The extraction scripts, vectorization code, and RAG execution environments are available in this repository.
+All resources required to reproduce the findings of this study are publicly available:

+* **Code Repository:** This GitHub repository contains the RAG evaluation framework, vectorization scripts, and text extraction pipeline.
-* **Dataset & Embeddings:** The complete processed corpus (87,984 manuscripts, 7.49 million chunks) and the pre-computed `all-mpnet-base-v2` ChromaDB vectors (>50 GB) are hosted on Hugging Face.
+* **Data Repository (Hugging Face):** The complete processed corpus (87,984 manuscripts) and the pre-computed ChromaDB index (7.49 million embeddings, >50 GB) are hosted externally on Hugging Face.
+*
 **Access the dataset here:**

 [🤗 Hugging Face Dataset – Scholarly-Epistemic-Engine](https://huggingface.co/datasets/whyamanbhardwaj/Scholarly-Epistemic-Engine)